cmb69/pfw_xh/docs/index.md

 whereby PHP tags are used to insert indidual content.
 While it would be possible to put complex logic into the template, this is frowned upon.
-Instead view related logic should be passed as callbacks from the controller to the view or a view helper object should be employed.
+Instead view related logic should be handled in the controller by passing prepared data transfer objects to the view, or a view helper object should be employed.
 So views are supposed to consist only of `echo` statements, `foreach` loops, and occassionaly a few `if` statements.